smartface/smartface-native/README.md

 ### index.js

 This file is only responsible for distributing require.
 It should mainly be:

 ```
 module.exports = require("./yourModule-" + Device.deviceOS);
 ```

 # Generate API Documentation

-> Make sure that analysis.js is present and defined correctly if you have a new module.
+> **INFO**: Make sure that index.ts and yourModule.ts is present and defined correctly if you have a new module.

-Before having a new version, analysis.js files should be transpiled for [API documentation.](ref.smartface.io) This step is done automatically on Jenkins.
-However, in order to observe Doc changes locally, follow the steps below

-1. Install [Ruby version of JSduck](https://github.com/senchalabs/jsduck) on your computer
-2. Launch generateDocs.sh using `bash generateDocs.sh`
-3. In your parent directory, there will be file named `api-docs.zip`.
-Unzip it.
+> **WARNING**: New modules under primitive must be defined in typedoc.js

+Local Build

+1. Run `yarn install` on project folder
+2. Run `yarn build:document`
-4. Navigate to unzipped file and open `index.html` file.
+3. Navigate to /docs and open `index.html` file.

+Docker Build

+`docker build -t smartface-native-documentation .`